 Justin Taylan adds:

-"At lease some part of A6M2 Zero 5355 remained in 2005.
+"In 2005, at least some part of A6M2 Zero 5355 remained in situ.
 A nose gun cover with 5355 clearly stenciled on the inside surface was found near the wreckage of an A6M3 Zero.
-It is unclear if this was the Manufacture number of this Zero, or swapped in as a replacement cover from another wreck as a second gun cover with 5351 was found near the same wreck."
+It is unclear if this was the manufacture number of this Zero, or swapped in as a replacement cover from another wreck.
+Another nose gun cover with a manufacture number 5351 (A6M2 Zero 5351) was found near the same wreck."

 Production figures of the Mitsubishi/Nakajima A6M Zero by Jim Long